open-telemetry/opentelemetry-specification/specification/logs/spi.md

 `Logger`s can be accessed with a `LoggerProvider`.

-In implementations of the API, the LoggerProvider is expected to be the stateful object that holds any configuration.
+In implementations of the SPI, the LoggerProvider is expected to be the stateful object that holds any configuration.

 Normally, the LoggerProvider is expected to be accessed from a central place.
-Thus, the API SHOULD provide a way to set/register and access a global default LoggerProvider.
+Thus, the SPI SHOULD provide a way to set/register and access a global default LoggerProvider.

 Notwithstanding any global LoggerProvider, some applications may want to or have